-Previously, to assist broker-dealers in complying with FINRA 09-09, our board of directors established an estimated per share net asset value ("NAV") in November 2012 of \$7.61.
-In March 2013, our board of directors established a revised estimated per share NAV of \$6.75 to account for special distributions declared to its stockholders of \$0.86 per share.
-In order to assist broker-dealers in remaining in compliance with FINRA 09-09, on November 25, 2013, our board of directors established a new estimated per share NAV of our common stock of \$6.40.
+In November 2013, to assist broker-dealers in complying with FINRA 09-09, our board of directors established an estimated per share net asset value ("NAV") of \$6.40.
+In order to assist broker-dealers in remaining in compliance with FINRA 09-09, on December 3, 2014, our board of directors established a new estimated per share NAV of our common stock of \$6.50.
 The new estimated per share NAV was determined utilizing the guidelines established by Investment Program Association Practice Guideline 2013-01 - "Valuation of Publicly Registered, Non-Listed REITs" issued April 29, 2013.